 Knowledge of large scale computer theory, components, operation and configuration.

-Knowledge of the clients' and OIS standards and procedures as they apply to data processing.
+clients' and DTI/State standards and procedures as they apply to Information Technology (IT).

 Knowledge of scheduling and status reporting techniques.